StackExchange/dnscontrol/documentation/notifications.md

 ```
 {% endcode %}

-You also must run `dnscontrol preview` or `dnscontrol push` with the `-notify` flag to enable notification sending at all.
+You also must run `dnscontrol preview` or `dnscontrol push` with the `--notify` flag to enable notification sending at all.

 ## Notification types